ksusvita92/LR2Cluster/Tutorial/Tutorial.md

 ---
 title: "An Introduction to lr2cluster"
 author: "Kurnia Susvitasari"
-date: "2022-10-26"
+date: "2022-10-28"
 output:
   pdf_document:
     keep_md: true
 ---

-This document is to provide an introductory tutorial to `lr2cluster` package.
-The package implements tools to help identify cluster assignments using multiple data sources when some direct methods such as contact tracing and genomic sequencing are only available for some data.
-There are also complimentary functions, such as to estimate a cluster’s size increment and to choose which new cases to be sequenced next.
+This document provides an introductory tutorial on the `lr2cluster` package.
+This package implements tools to help identify cluster assignments using multiple data sources when direct methods such as contact tracing and genomic sequencing are only available for some data.
+There are also complimentary functions, that can be used to estimate a cluster’s true size and to choose which new cases to be sequenced next.
 This tutorial provides an overview of `lr2cluster`’s basic functionalities.

-# Installing Package
+# Installing the Package

-To install the package, you need to install package remotes first:
+To install the package, you need to install the package remotes first:

 ```r